nadiacollado/echo-server/README.md

 ## Instructions

-Open your terminal, create a directory with a name of your choosing, and clone this repo into your new directory.
+Open your terminal, create a directory, and clone this repo into your new directory.

 Change into the root directory.